sdixon5/Learning/JavaScript Bootcamp 2020/notes.md

 Fetch will still complete the promise even with a 404 or 500, then only time the catch block will run, ie the promise failed, is if the network drops or something similar happens.

+## Lesson 178: An Even Better Way: Axios

+Axios will not resolve a 404 like fetch, it will reject which sends it to the catch block of the promise